aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210314E-NLP_Text-Generation/docs/literature_review.md

 ## 6. Methodology Insights

 Common methodologies include fine-tuning pretrained models on summarization datasets, evaluating with ROUGE metrics.
 Experimental setups vary hyperparameters like learning rate and batch size, using libraries like Hugging Face Transformers.
-Promising approaches for this project: systematic activation replacement during fine-tuning, controlled comparisons across datasets (CNN/DailyMail for short, GovReport for long), and ablation studies on convergence and performance.
+Promising approaches for this project include systematic activation replacement during fine-tuning, controlled comparisons across datasets, and ablation studies on convergence and performance.

 ## 7. Conclusion